 Management wants to communicate a message employees won’t enjoy hearing (for example salary cuts, reorganization of the company, necessity to work overtime, etc).
 How would you help to get such a message over?

 This is no easy situation for anyone, and a one fits all answer to this question doesn’t exist.
-Certainly the atmosphere in the workplace, the position of the managers, the loyalty of employees, the situation of the global and local economy–it all has in impact.
+Certainly the atmosphere in the workplace, the position of the managers, the loyalty of employees, the situation of the global and local economy–it all impacts the way you should deliver such a message.

 But you can at least suggest a few ideas: